Charlotte of Belgium: Later years

 During World War I, Belgium was invaded.
 Only a tiny part of the country remained free of German occupation, the town of De Panne, where King Albert I, Charlotte's nephew, lived until the signing of the Armistice of 11 November 1918.
 Charlotte did not see her family during the war.
 Despite the conflict, her status as Archduchess of Austria protected her from the German occupier, and her way of life remained unchanged.
 She flew the Austro-Hungarian flag on the roof of Bouchout Castle; and in March 1916, a German officer inquired as to why the Austrian colors flew on a property in occupied Belgium.
 In response, General Moritz von Bissing, at the head of the Imperial German General Government of Belgium, had a sign affixed to the gates of the castle, which read as follows: "This domain, property of the Crown of Belgium, is occupied by Her Majesty the Empress of Mexico, Archduchess Maximilian of Austria, sister-in-law of Emperor Franz Joseph, our illustrious ally.
 (Note: Austria-Hungary was one of the chief allies of the German Empire during World War I.) I order the German soldiers passing by here not to ring the bell and to leave the place untouched."

 Death

 Charlotte's funeral in Laeken, on 22 January 1927.

-Charlotte died peacefully at Bouchout Castle on 19 January 1927, at the age of 86, after developing pneumonia brought on by influenza.
+Charlotte died at Bouchout Castle on 19 January 1927, at the age of 86, after developing pneumonia brought on by influenza.
 Various versions exist regarding the last words spoken by Charlotte on her deathbed: